Introduction to Moodle

 - Grid - each section is represented by a clickable image.
 The contents either display in a pop-up window or on another page.

 - You may also have a column on the right-hand side with other important links or information contained in blocks.
-These commonly include:
+This can be opened and closed by clicking on the Show/hide blocks chevron icon.
+Blocks contained in this panel commonly include:

 - Lecture Capture (Echo360) - links to all the lecture recordings for your module